 The first logical thing that comes to mind certainly is the tires.
-However, there quite a few tire problems that could cause your wheel to shake.
-If your tires are out of balance, they might not give any serious indications when you’re running on low speeds, but the it begins to reflect when you drive a bit faster – say at about 55 – 60mph.
+However, there are quite a few tire problems that could cause your wheel to shake.
+If your tires are out of balance, they might not give any serious indications when you’re running on low speeds but it begins to reflect when you drive a bit faster – say at about 55 – 60mph.

 Also, flat spots on your tire caused from an uneven wear could cause vibrations in the wheels when it is on motion.
-If you notice that one of your tires is more worn out than the others, you could rotate the uneven one to match the others and this could reduce the effect on your steering till you fix another one on.
+If you notice that one of your tires is more worn out than the others, you can rotate the uneven one to match the others and this will reduce the effect on your steering till you fix another one on.

-Another tire problem in this category is if one of the tires isn’t properly inflated (especially with large tires).
-A deflated tire could shake the vehicle through the steering.
+Another tire problem is if one of the tires aren’t properly inflated (especially with large tires).
+A deflated tire can shake the vehicle through the steering.